DtxdF/AppJail/README.md

 ```
 permit nopass :appjail as root cmd appjail

+# If you plan to use x11 applications, it is probably necessary to pass `keepenv`:
+#permit nopass keepenv :appjail as root cmd appjail
 ```

 If you want, you can remove `nopass` to require a password.
 This rule also assumes that you have a group named `appjail`.
 If you don't, don't worry: